-Modifier Description Comments Widainei • +C Server stores the full compressed version of each file revision Default server storage mechanism for binary files. +D Server stores deltas in RCS format Default server storage mechanism for text files. +F Server stores full file per revision For large ASCII files that aren't treated as text, such as PostScript files, where storing the deltas is not useful or efficient. +k RCS (Revision Control Syst RCS (Revision Control System) Supported keywords are: keyword expansion \$Author\$ \$Change\$ \$Date\$ \$DateTime\$ \$File\$ \$Header\$ \$Id\$ \$Revision\$ RCS keywords are case-sensitive.
-A colon after the keyword (for example, \$Id:\$) is optional.
+Modifier Description Comments +C Server stores the full compressed version of each file revision Default server storage mechanism for binary files. +D Server stores deltas in RCS format Default server storage mechanism for text files. +F Server stores full file per revision For large ASCII files that aren't treated as text, such as PostScript files, where storing the deltas is not useful or efficient.

-Modifier Description Comments +ko Limited keyword expansion Expands only the \$Id\$ and \$Header\$ keywords.
+Modifier Description Comments +k RCS (Revision Control System) keyword expansion Supported keywords are: \$Author\$ \$Change\$ \$Date\$ \$Date\$ \$DateTime\$ \$File\$ \$Header\$ \$Id\$ RCS keywords are case-sensitive.
+A colon after the keyword (for example, \$Id:\$) is +ko Limited keyword expansion optional.
+Expands only the \$Id\$ and \$Header\$ keywords.
 Primarily for backwards compatibility with versions of Perforce prior to 2000.1, and corresponds to the +k (ktext) modifier in earlier versions of Perforce. +1 Exclusive open (locking) If set, only one user at a time can open a file for editing.
 Useful for binary file types (such as graphics) where merging of changes from multiple authors is not possible. +m Preserve original modification time The file's timestamp on the local file system is preserved upon submission and restored upon sync.
 Useful for third-party DLLs in Windows environments, because the operating system relies on the file's timestamp.
 By default, the modification time is set to the time you synced the file. +S Only the head revision is stored on the server Older revisions are purged from the depot upon submission of new revisions.
+Useful for executable or .obj files. +Sn Only the most recent n revisions are stored on the server, where n is a number from 1 to 10, or 16, 32, 64, 128, 256, or 512.
+Older revisions are purged from the depot upon submission of more than $n$ new revisions, or if you change $n$ to a number less than its current value.

-Useful for executable or .obj files. +W File is always writable on client Not recommended, because Perforce manages the read-write settings on files under its control. +X Execute bit set on client Used for executable files.
+Modifier Description Comments +w File is always writable on client Not recommended, because Perforce manages the read-write settings on files under its control. +x Execute bit set on client Used for executable files.